Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: Introduction

-The main results obtained in this article are summarized in Fig. \ref{Fig2Diagram} providing a global picture of our work.

 The paper is organized as follows.
-In Section \ref{secGl3} we study the $\mathfrak{gl}_3$ side.
-In particular, we obtain the Lax matrices (Section \ref{SectionNormalized}), the Hamiltonian evolutions (Section \ref{SecGL3Iso}) and their reduction, the fundamental symplectic two-form and its reduction (Section \ref{SecGL3Reduction}), the JMU differential and its reduction (Section \ref{SecGl3JMU}) and the associated Hermitian matrix model (Section \ref{SecGl32MM}).
-In Section \ref{SecP4JM} we review the $\mathfrak{gl}_2$ side with focus on the Hamiltonian evolutions and fundamental two-form (Section \ref{SecGl2Iso}) and their reduced form (Section \ref{SecGl2Reduction}), the JMU differential (Section \ref{SecGl2JMU}) and the associated Hermitian matrix model (Section \ref{SecGl21MM}).
-Finally, in Section \ref{SecDuality}, we study the duality at different levels and propose some conclusions and outlooks in Section \ref{SectionOutlooks}.
+In \autoref{secGl3} we study the $\mathfrak{gl}_3(\mathbb{C})$ side.
+In particular, we obtain the Lax matrices (\autoref{SectionNormalized}), the Hamiltonian evolutions (\autoref{SecGL3Iso}) and their reduction, the fundamental symplectic two-form and its reduction (\autoref{SecGL3Reduction}), the JMU differential and its reduction (\autoref{SecGl3JMU}) and the associated Hermitian matrix model (\autoref{SecGl32MM}).
+In \autoref{SecP4JM} we review the $\mathfrak{gl}_2(\mathbb{C})$ side with focus on the Hamiltonian evolutions and fundamental two-form (\autoref{SecGl2Iso}) and their reduced form (\autoref{SecGl2Reduction}), the JMU differential (\autoref{SecGl2JMU}) and the associated Hermitian matrix model (\autoref{SecGl21MM}).
+Finally, in \autoref{SecDuality}, we study the duality at different levels and propose some conclusions and outlooks in \autoref{SectionOutlooks}.
+In the end, the construction and results of the paper are summarized into the following figure: